flatironinstitute/sciware/20_Documentation/main.md

 Text that helps one use and understand a code or software tool

-- Precise description of inputs & outputs for one or more routines
+- describe inputs & outputs for one or more routines
   - fancy name: "API" = application programming interface

 - Equally useful: "narrative" docs (free-form)
   - motivation: what does tool do?
   - why better than tools X, Y? (eg: it's 100x faster...)
   - install instructions, examples, tutorials, pretty figures, bugs
   - how to run a "hello world" example, test your install (often in `README.md`: the first thing web user sees on GitHub)
   - or more extensive: PDF manual, wiki, own website, design choices...

 ## Who is your audience?